Some items from the press relating to caves

 Protect uniqueness of Lenggong Valley, says Nazri

-Nazri said that any development at the site must be implemented carefully to protect the outstanding universal
+Nazri said that any development at the site must be implemented carefully to protect the “outstanding universal values”.

-He said the cooperation between the Federal and Perak Governments was towards the same goals its protection
+He said the cooperation between the Federal and Perak Governments was towards the same goals – its protection and promotion.

 Merapoh's hills and caves, new flora and fauna discoveries, and possible destruction of the area